By Joel Kahn, MD

 The amino acid L-citrulline, can also keep arteries responsive in order to support romance and passion.
 Watermelon (particularly its white rind) has the highest concentration of L-citrulline in nature, and yellow watermelon is higher than red varieties.
 There’s L-citrulline in onions and garlic too; however, watermelon might be a better choice before going on a date!

 In addition to eating foods rich in L-arginine and L-citrulline to provide the building blocks for NO production, you can generate NO another way.
 There are chemicals called dietary nitrates, found in many foods, that can be converted by saliva to nitrites, absorbed, and then converted to NO. You can actually chew cruciferous vegetables and end up with the same reaction you might get from a prescription medication: more NO!
-The cruciferous vegetables that are richest in dietary nitrates include arugula, bok choy, kale, rhubarb, spinach, and Swiss chard.
-Beets can also supply dietary nitrates, whether eaten or juiced.
+Arugula, kale, and cabbage are among the nitrate-rich cruciferous vegetables.
+Other high-nitrate greens include Swiss chard, basil, cilantro and beet greens.
+Beets can also supply dietary nitrates when eaten whole or juiced.
 If you include apples, grapes, green tea, and pomegranates in your diet, you’ll end up with a dynamite erotic potion.

 Note: Because this reaction requires the healthy mouth bacteria found in the grooves of our tongues, using antiseptic mouthwashes can interrupt the process.
 These products can kill helpful bacteria.
 And they can prevent the healthy conversion of dietary nitrates to nitrites leading to NO production and successful sex.